 A Reindeer By Any Other Name…

 The reindeer that live in the northern parts of Eurasia and the caribou that live in the northern parts of North America are the same animal under different names.
 Do they smell as sweet?
 I have not been able to learn that information.
-All I really know is that, according Disney’s Frozen, (most) people smell better than reindeer.
+All I really know is that, according to Disney’s Frozen, (most) people smell better than reindeer.

 Gender Equality At Last!
 (Almost)